 Risk factors for developing neurologic and psychologic symptoms (such as delirium Delirium Delirium is a sudden, fluctuating, and usually reversible disturbance of mental function.
 It is characterized by an inability to pay attention, disorientation, an inability to think clearly... read more and agitation) due to COVID-19 include

 Being critically ill, especially if treatment in an ICU Confusion and Mental Decline Due to Hospitalization is required

-Having another disorder such as cerebrovascular disease Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction) and symptoms that... read more , heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , or high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
+Having another disorder such as cerebrovascular disease Overview of Stroke A stroke occurs when an artery to the brain becomes blocked or ruptures, resulting in death of an area of brain tissue due to loss of its blood supply (cerebral infarction).
+Symptoms occur suddenly... read more , heart failure Heart Failure (HF) Heart failure is a disorder in which the heart is unable to keep up with the demands of the body, leading to reduced blood flow, back-up (congestion) of blood in the veins and lungs, and/or... read more , or high blood pressure High Blood Pressure High blood pressure (hypertension) is persistently high pressure in the arteries.
 Often no cause for high blood pressure can be identified, but sometimes it occurs as a result of an underlying... read more

 About 80% of people hospitalized with COVID-19 have neurologic symptoms.
 Many people have neurologic and psychologic symptoms in the 6 months after being hospitalized for COVID-19, especially if it is severe.

 During the first 4 weeks of infection, neurologic symptoms of COVID-19 may include headache, dizziness, muscle aches, fatigue, and the more specific symptom of COVID-19—loss of smell and taste.